 Where can you buy Murano Glass Art and furniture?

 Chandeliers, glass, vases and all Murano Glass pieces should be bought only directly at the Glass Factories in Murano or from authentic galleries in Venice.

-Here again, many shops you can see in Venice Historical center carry fake Murano Glass.
-Besides the fact that they are not at all original handmade Murano Glass, these pieces are usually nowhere close to the beauty of the actual work of Murano Glass Masters.
+Unfortunately, many shops in Venice sell fake Murano Glass.
+Not all are the items sold not at all original handmade Murano Glass, but they are often quite ugly.
+They are nowhere close to the beauty and quality of the actual work of Murano Glass Masters.

-Please be aware that prices are “high”, usually starting in the few thousands euro, as each Murano Glass chandelier, vase or sculpture is unique and made entirely by hand by highly trained & skilled glass masters.
+Please be aware that prices are “high”, usually starting at a few thousand euros.
+Indeed, every Murano Glass chandelier, vase or sculpture is unique and made entirely by hand by highly trained & skilled Murano Glass Masters.